zranndts/unit-flex/README.md

 - delim (optional)<br> Adds a separator:<br> • True or "default" → comma: 1,000,000<br> • "." → dot: 1.000.000<br> • False → no separator
 > ⚠️ **Note on delim and format="raw**<br>
 >  When using format="raw", the output is intended for further calculations.
-Therefore, even if delim is set to "default" or any custom separator, no separators will be applied — the result will be returned as a clean float, int, or Decimal without formatting.
+Therefore, even if delim is set to "default" or any custom separator, no separators will be applied! the result will be returned as a clean float, int, or Decimal without formatting.

 - mode (optional, default = "standard")<br> • "standard" → default mode<br> • "engineering" → high-precision mode using decimal.Decimal